aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

     go = Dict
 ```

-Of course, it is impossible to get a dictionary for any class out of nothing so generated core simply
+Of course, it is impossible to get a dictionary for any class out of nothing, so generated code simply loops:
-loops

 ```haskell
 Rec {